vincydoodle/GamerMaker/README.md

 gm.game.end() # Closes the window

-gm.edit_name("Hello, World") # Changes the current window title to the given one
+gm.game.edit_name("Hello, World") # Changes the current window title to the given one

-gm.edit_icon(gm.image.load("PATH/TO/NEW/ICON.png")) # Changes the current window icon to the given one
+gm.game.edit_icon(gm.image.load("PATH/TO/NEW/ICON.png")) # Changes the current window icon to the given one
 ```

 ### Window Dataclasses